floating-ui/react-popper/.github/ISSUE_TEMPLATE.md

 ### Reproduction demo

 <!--
 Fork and/or modify this CodePen/CodeSandbox template to allow the contributors to easily reproduce your problem.
+If the problem can't be reproduced using these templates, explain why in this section.

 - v0.x: https://codepen.io/FezVrasta/pen/KoxOJM
 - v1.x: https://codesandbox.io/s/7mwkynymlq